Cost-sharing standard

 Income and assets of housemates

-Do you live with roommates and does the cost-sharing standard apply?
-In that case, your roommates' income and assets are not taken into account when determining your entitlement to social assistance.
+Do you live with roommates, and does the cost-sharing rule apply?
+If so, your roommates’ income and assets do not count toward your eligibility for public assistance.

 What should I do?

-How do I reach Werkzaak Rivierenland?
+How do I contact Werkzaak Rivierenland?

 You can find more information on the Werkzaak Rivierenland website at .